Debt Collector Harassment in Oregon

 • Threats to take actions that are not within the confines of the law

 If you think any Oregon debt collectors may have misrepresented themselves to you, it’s important to remember that you have options.
-Get in contact with an attorney that understands debt collector law.
+Get in contact with an attorney who understands debt collector law.

 Who Are Debt Collectors?